Tokyo 3-Day Itinerary

 Route at a glance

-A short Tokyo route based in one hotel, beginning with Shinjuku on arrival, then moving through Asakusa, Sumida Park, Tokyo Skytree, and Ginza, before finishing with Meiji Shrine, Harajuku, and Shibuya on departure day.
+A short Tokyo route, beginning with Shinjuku on arrival, then moving through Asakusa, Sumida Park, Tokyo Skytree, and Ginza, before finishing with Meiji Shrine, Harajuku, and Shibuya on departure day.

 • ShinjukuDay 1